WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 - Jump to the thirty-second page in the user manual.
 - Split the columns into one-thirds using the column block.

-"En dashes" (–) are generally used to indicate a range of numbers, the minus sign, or negative numbers.
+[En dashes]() (–) are generally used to indicate a range of numbers, the minus sign, or negative numbers.
 Although you can use en dashes for these purposes, you can also use hyphens or the word *to* for numerical ranges.
 Use an en dash indicate a range of numbers such as values or dates.
 Don't add spaces before and after the en dash or the hyphen.
 Use an en dash instead of a hyphen in a compound adjective when the compound adjective includes an open compound.

-For more information, see "En dashes" and "Units of Measurement".
+For more information, see [En dashes]() and [Units of Measurement]().

 ## Prefixes and suffixes

-Avoid creating new words by adding "prefixes or suffixes" to existing words.
+Avoid creating new words by adding [prefixes or suffixes]() to existing words.
 Rewrite the word to avoid creating a new word, so as to prevent any confusion.

 Don't hyphenate a word that has a prefix or suffix, in the following situations:
 - After these prefixes: *auto-, co-, cyber-, exa-, giga-, kilo-, mega-, micro-, non-, pre-,	re-, sub-, tera-, un-* unless excluding it could cause confusion.